Firefox Send Tab

 Leveraging Push technology as it was announced in desktop browsers.

 When Push technology was announced on desktop it cleared the path for realtime multi-device features.
+We took the idea from an old add-on and slowly grew it from low-risk contextual menus all the way to top-tier browser features.

 My Role